roma-glushko/hirsh/README.md

 # Hirsh

-A RaspberryPI-based monitoring system that detects utility outages (ISP, electricity, etc).
+📟 Resilient monitoring system that detects utility outages in unreliable environments (e.g. IoT, RaspberryPi, etc).

 ## How does it work?